Article at a Glance

 As a full-time writer juggling multiple projects across international time zones, I’m all too aware of the importance of staying focused and alert while racing toward a deadline.
 Caffeine just doesn’t cut it for me as a way to stay focused — it makes me far too jittery to concentrate and be effective.
-As such, I’ve used a variety of other natural interventions over the years to support attention and mental performance, especially during times of acute stress.
+As such, and rather than turning to drugs like Adderall, I’ve used a variety of other natural interventions over the years to support attention and mental performance, especially during times of acute stress.

-But before we get into these natural ways of improving focus, we know that many people may have landed at this page because they may be on medication from their doctor, like Adderall, to help with their cognitive function.
-We’ll go into a little bit about what Adderall is and what it does, its side effects, below.
+But before we get into these natural ways of improving focus, we know that many people may have landed at this page because they may be on medication to help improve focus.
+Of these pharmaceuticals, Adderall is among the most popular, and unfortunately is often used recreationally without a prescription.
+We’ll go into a little bit about what Adderall is, what it does, its side effects, and some natural alternatives to consider below.

 What is Adderall?
 Is it dangerous?

 It certainly can be.
 Even if you have never been prescribed Adderall, you’ve still probably heard of it.
 Some people may joke that they “need an Adderall” to help them get through studying for a big test, or a big project at work.
 But Adderall is no laughing matter.